ag-sanjjeev/mysql-notes/README.md

 ## License

-This PHP MVC Framework is open-source software licensed under the [MIT license](LICENSE).
+This reference licensed under the [MIT license](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

 ## Contact